aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

      For more details on the configuration file's syntax, see `The pg_hba.conf File <https://www.postgresql.org/docs/14/auth-pg-hba-conf.html>`_.

-* Enable logical replication.
+* Enable the logical replication.

   For cloud-hosted databases, the logical replication is usually enabled by default, while databases hosted on-premises can have the logical replication not enabled.

-  Check that the logical replication is enabled, use ``psql`` to run the following query:
+  To check that the logical replication is enabled, use ``psql`` to run the following query:

   .. code-block:: bash